-Lawrence Fruit Tree Project (LFTP) started in 2010 as a community-based solution to the growing need for access to healthy food.
-Through this program, we educate, assist, and inspire the public to grow, steward, and utilize perennial food plants.
-Our aim is to build community, increase local food security, and create direct, lasting bonds between people and their urban environment.
+Lawrence Fruit Tree Project started in 2008 as a community-based solution to the lack access to healthy food.
+Through this program, we educate, assist, and inspire the public to plant, steward, and use perennial food plants.
+LFTP is building community, increasing local food security, and creating connections between people and their urban environment.

-Lawrence Community Orchard is a “Free Food Park”, where anyone can pick ripe fruit.
-Lawrence Community Orchard (LCO) was established in the winter of 2011/2012.
-The land was made accessible by the City of Lawrence urban agriculture land leasing program, Common Ground.
-Implementation and maintenance has been possible only through the hard work of many dedicated volunteers.
+In 2012 LFTP created Lawrence Community Orchard.
+LCO is a free food park where anyone can pick ripe fruit!
+The land was made accessible through the City of Lawrence urban agriculture land leasing program, Common Ground.
+Implementation and maintenance has been possible only through the work of many dedicated volunteers.

-LCO occupies 2/3 acre in the Burroughs Creek corridor of East Lawrence.
+LCO occupies 4/5 of an acre in the Burroughs Creek corridor of East Lawrence.
 It is currently planted with over 100 individual productive woody plants composed of around 30 species.
 It also includes a fruit tree nursery, a timber frame kiosk, a rustic supply shed, botanical identification signs and a picnic table.
-It features many aspects of a food forest design with nitrogen fixing species and a layered productive canopy.